Gambling in Australia

 Australian Institute of Health and Welfare

 Gambling is a major public policy issue in Australia, affecting the health and wellbeing of individuals and families in a range of ways.
-An estimated 35% of Australian adults (6.5 million people) gambled in a typical month in 2018 and total annual gambling losses in Australia were estimated at around $25 billion.
+Almost half (46%) of Australians aged 18 and over who gambled in the past-year can be classified as being at-risk of, or already experiencing, gambling harm.

 This research summary draws on available data to describe: